-Physical risks due to climate change could have adverse impacts both on quality and yield of the crops we use, such as tobacco leaf and cloves.
-Suppliers of tobacco leaf in Indonesia are exposed to physical climate change risks, with drought and flooding being most critical.
-Tobacco leaf growing is strongly influenced by physical climate change such as changes in temperature and precipitation.
-Specifically, in the markets where we source from located in the tropics and subtropics, and more vulnerable to climate change impacts, changes in precipitation patterns (too much or too little rain) could impact PMI's sourcing strategy due to crop losses, leaf quality degradation and supply chain disruptions.
+Physical climate change risks could adversely impact quality and yield of the crops we use, such as tobacco leaf and cloves.
+Indonesia tobacco leaf suppliers are exposed to physical climate change risks (drought and flooding being most critical).
+Tobacco growing is strongly influenced by climate change such as changes in temperature and precipitation.
+Specifically, in the markets where we source from located in the tropics and subtropics that are more vulnerable to climate change, precipitation pattern shifts (too much/ too little rain) could impact PMI's sourcing strategy due to crop losses, quality degradation and disrupted supply chains.
 Clove is an essential raw material for PMI to use in our local kretek brands.
-Indonesia produces over 70% of the world's cloves.
-Clove production solely depends on rainfall for its water needs, making it highly reliant on well distributed rainfall during the growing season.
-Clove yields fluctuate, with harvests varying up to 60% over a 4-year cycle .
-Climate changes causing conditions such as prolonged dry season and extreme rain events, which could impact clove growing areas and be detrimental to plant productivity and cause yield volatility.
-Combined these factors could result in significant crop losses for our suppliers, decreasing farmers' revenue and reducing the supply of tobacco and clove, as it has been experienced in the past particularly during El Nino events.
-Reduced availability could drive price increase, impacting PMI's manufacturing operations and business directly in relation to the fact that PMI is one of the biggest kretek cigarettes producer in Indonesia.
+Indonesia produces over 70% of the world's cloves and PMI purchases 100% of clove supplies from Indonesian farms (purchasing about 18% of the total clove grown in Indonesia), making it a substantial market.
+Compared to tobacco in 2020, clove made up 27% of total volumes purchased in Indonesia.
+Clove production is 100% rainfed, making it highly reliant on well distributed rainfall during the growing season.
+Clove yields fluctuate historically, with harvests varying up to 60% over a 4-year cycle and climate change might increase these fluctuations if dry seasons are prolonged or rain events become more extreme.
+These fluctuations can cause yield volatility, resulting in crop losses/ decreased yields for suppliers and farmers.
+Without mitigation measures in place, these fluctuations in availability could threaten PMI's largest clove source, impactful also because PMI is one of the largest kretek cigarettes producer in Indonesia.
+To help mitigate potential impacts of El Niño/ La Niña events or other climatic extremes, the duration of PMI's stock is extended over a number of years to prepare for any variations in yields.
+In the past, these weather shifts have typically only impacted 1 season of clove production, making stocks sufficient but the magnitude and unpredictability of climate change events, ma